 - Workgroup for Electronic Data Interchange (WEDI)

-The Smart Card Alliance Healthcare Council offers additional resources for organizations implementing smart cards in healthcare applications.
+The Smart Card Alliance Health and Human Services Council offers additional resources for organizations implementing smart cards in healthcare applications.